keptn/keptn.github.io/content/docs/0.2.0/usecases/onboard-carts-service/index.md

       link="./assets/carts-pipeline.png"
       caption="Successful pipeline run of the carts service">}}

+1. Finally, once the carts service is built, this should trigger all other pipelines that have been set up automatically.
+Please verify the finished pipelines:

+    {{< popup_image
+      link="./assets/keptn-pipelines.png"
+      caption="Successful pipeline runs">}}

+1. Verifying the `deploy` pipeline, we can see that the `carts` service has been deployed directly first, while for the subsequent stages, a blue/green deployment has been triggered by keptn.

+    {{< popup_image
+      link="./assets/deploy-pipeline.png"
+      caption="Successful deploy pipeline run">}}

 ## Troubleshooting

 - In rare cases the host is not available at the time when the project is created or a service is onboarded and the resulting response message will look similar to this: